Nate Holzapfel: Fraud and Forcible Sexual Abuse Charges

-Following news of Holzapfel's arrest, Mission Belt told KUTV he was not associated with the company and did not represent its values.
+Following news of Holzapfel's arrest, Mission Belt told KUTV he had not been associated with the company for several years and did not represent its values.

 Investigators say Holzapfel, who is married, met a woman on Tinder in August.
 In September, Holzapfel "began grooming the victim by telling her that he would help her invest her money so that she could live like a gold girl.
 (He) then told the victim that he would invest $50,000 from the victim's late husband's life insurance policy into his company Bristol and Beard," according to new charging documents.

 In January 2022 he was charged with defrauding a third victim.

 In March 2022 he was charged in one case with two counts of forcible sexual abuse, a second-degree felony, and in a second case with two counts of theft, a second-degree felony.

-In May 2022, Holpzafel was charged with communications fraud, a second-degree felony.
-According to charging documents, Holzapfel contacted a woman in regard to a business idea she had.
+In May 2022, Holzapfel was charged with communications fraud, a second-degree felony.
+According to additional charging documents.
+Holzapfel contacted a woman in regard to a business idea she had.
 Two days later, he told the woman her idea would be a "big hit" and offered to assist her for $4,000, the charges state.
 Holzapfel then charged the woman's credit cards for a total of $9,000 without her permission.

-Holpzafel is currently charged with eight criminal cases.
+Holzapfel was charged with eight criminal cases.
 Six counts of communications fraud, three counts of theft by deception, four counts of forcible sexual abuse, theft, being an unlicensed broker, and four counts of lewdness.

-Philanthropy

-Mission Belt donates $1 through the Kiva Lender Fund for every belt that's sold, which provides microloans to entrepreneurs mostly in developing countries.
-In March 2017, Mission Belt reported that the company has lent $1.5 million, or 60,000 micro-loans, to small business owners around the world.
-Since joining Kiva in 2012, Mission Belt has become one of its largest supporters, lending hope and opportunity through small loans to tens of thousands around the world.
+He pleaded guilty to several fraud and sexual battery charges in exchange for other charges being dropped.

+Conviction and Sentencing

+In August 2023, Holzapfel was sentenced to a minimum of one year imprisonment and a maximum of 15, plus approximately $300,000 in restitution.
+Judge Thomas Low had rejected a defense negotiated plea deal which would have allowed Holzapfel to avoid doing time in prison.

+In rebuffing the request from Holzapfel's attorney to withdraw the guilty plea, Judge Low indicated that the court wasn't bound by the plea agreement saying “I understand that this negotiation was developed over a long period of time and that’s been made clear to the court, [...] but the treachery and the abuse that has occurred also occurred over a long period of time.
+The life-altering impacts you have had on these victims … are shocking.”
+Holzapfel was handcuffed and taken into custody immediately after the sentencing.